jnarciso/responsive-email-template/README.md

  - For a quick and easy buffer on mobile, without having to fiddle around with padding or media queries, change the width of your table from 100% to 95%.
- - Images need to be sized to the biggest they should be.
-For example, don't use a high resolution image for a 300x300 slot.
+ - Images need to be sized to the maximum size which they should be, nothing larger.
+For example, don't use a high resolution image for a 300x300 image slot.
 Outlook won't resize properly.